-Campus Security Authorities are responsible for completing a Crime & Incident Report Form when specified crimes/incidents are reported to them.
-The completed form is then submitted confidentially to the Chief of Police.
+Campus Security Authorities have been identified at the Downtown LA campus and are responsible for completing a Crime & Incident Report Form when specified crimes/incidents are reported to them.
+The completed form is then submitted directly to the Chief of Police.
 Information collected from these forms is used to determine the category of the crime or incident and the location under which the incident should be reported in the Annual Security Report.

-The requirements for reporting crimes under the Clery Act are contained in the Handbook for Campus Safety and Security (2016) prepared by the U.S. Department of Education, and which can be accessed at http://www2.ed.gov/admins/lead/safety/handbook.pdf.
+The requirements for reporting crimes under the Clery Act are contained in the Handbook for Campus Safety and Security (2016) prepared by the U.S. Department of Education, and which can be accessed at https://www2.ed.gov/admins/lead/safety/handbook.pdf